Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 \section{Exploring the parameter space}

 In the following analysis, we explore the nature of the instability in the non-dimensional space of Froude number ($Fr$) and density ratio ($\delta$), for given value(s) of Bond number ($Bo$).
-Wherever relevant, we compare the results of the piecewise linear (PL) profile of \figref{fig2a} with that of the exponential profile of \figref{fig1}, both profiles chosen to have the same vertical scale $\Delta$.
-A schematic of this parametric space is depicted in \figref{fig3}.
-We commence by studying the high Froude number case in the limit of zero surface tension i.e. the infinite Bond case.
+Wherever relevant, we compare the results of the piecewise linear (PL) profile of figure \ref{fig2a} with that of the exponential profile of figure \ref{fig1}, both profiles chosen to have the same vertical scale $\Delta$. \mgt{We investigate four representative cases by varying $\delta$ and $Fr$ at fixed $Bo$: (A) high $Fr = 3194.38$, low $\delta = 0.001$; (B) high $Fr = 3194.38$, high $\delta = 0.5$; (C) moderately low $Fr = 4.79$, low $\delta = 0.001$; and (D) moderately low $Fr = 4.79$, high $\delta = 0.5$.
+For the benefit of the reader, table \ref{tab1} summarises key observations, as will be inferred from following analysis.
+We commence our parametric exploration, with the high Froude number case with zero surface tension i.e. the infinite Bond case.}